kusianne/Elk-Project/README.md

 |                                 group                 |

 ### Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it reducess errors.
+No configuration was performed manually, which is advantageous because it reduces errors.

 The main advantage of automating configuration with Ansible is that it is faster and leave room to do more work.